Virginia-iGEM/igem-wikibrick/README.md

 If you encounter an error, problem or issue, please report it via our [issue tracker](https://github.com/Virginia-iGEM/igem-wikibrick/issues).
 If you would like to contribute, feel free to fork and submit a pull request.
 See [contributing](#8-contributing) for more information.

 **Please see the [FAQ](#5-faq) before using, as there are some persistent issues that you must be aware of while using the tool.**

-**If you are interested in updating and maintaining this package, please message me at dtc9bb@virginia.edu.** I am no longer on an iGEM team, and this tool still has a number of intermittent bugs that need to be fixed, and to be honest, it needs a v1.0 that doesn't use bower, and probably shouldn't use gulp.

 ## Changelog